doggy8088/d2l-zh-tw/chapter_natural-language-processing-pretraining/subword-embedding_origin.md

 Let us illustrate how to obtain subwords for each center word in fastText using the word "where".
-First, add special characters “&lt;” and “&gt;” at the beginning and end of the word to distinguish prefixes and suffixes from other subwords.
+First, add special characters 『&lt;』 and 『&gt;』 at the beginning and end of the word to distinguish prefixes and suffixes from other subwords.
 Then, extract character $n$-grams from the word.
 For example, when $n=3$,